misterpaul4/Demon-Runner/README.md

 ## GamePlay

-Start by entering your username and then click on "START" to start the game. avoid Ravens and falling off the ground by pressing the spacebar key or UP ARROW key to jump.
+Start by entering your username and then click on "START" to start the game. avoid Ravens and falling off the ground by pressing the SPACEBAR key or UP ARROW key to jump.
 Click on the button underneath the start button to see if you made it to the TOP TEN :blush:

 ## Getting Started